eclipse-velocitas/velocitas-docs/content/en/docs/Concepts/development_model/_index.md

 ### Configurations

-Configuration information is moved out of the [Vehicle App](#vehicle-apps), so that the same deployment can propagate across environments with the correct configuration applied.
+Configuration information is separated from the code base of the [Vehicle App](#vehicle-apps), so that the same deployment can propagate across environments with their respective configuration applied.

 ### Disposability